jacoboyy/15618-final-project/milestone.md

 ***
 #### Poster Deliverables

-As for the poster session, we plan to showcase our implementation as well as findings on the performance benchmarks using graphs and plots.
+In the poster session, we plan to present the following
+* A figure illustrating how dynamic tree-based speculative decoding works
+* A diagram modeling our framework, highlighting the parallel component
+* Several plots showing the speed up benchmark of our parallel implementation compared to the chosen baselines
+* Discussion about the current solution and future directions

 ***